covidses/covidses.github.io/README.md

-# Companion Website for Manuscript "Individual and Census Tract-Level Correlates of Local SARS-CoV-2 Prevalence and Outcomes in Eastern Massachusetts"
+# Companion Website for Manuscript

+Manuscript Title : *Individual and Census Tract-Level Correlates of Local SARS-CoV-2 Prevalence and Outcomes in Eastern Massachusetts*